MVP Testing: How to Do QA Properly on a Startup Budget

 - User data saves correctly

-- Data displays accurately after saving
+- Data displays accurately after save

 - Edits persist properly